scrameri/DalbergiaTaxonomy/README.md

 2. Relationship between files, if important:
 ```
-SupplementaryMaterial_2.R reads data from the 'data' subfolder.
-The Rscript and
+SupplementaryMaterial_2.R reads data from its Source File Directory.
+The data files
-subfolder must be located in the same working directory when running the R script.
+must be located in the same working directory as the R script when running it.
 ```

 **METHODOLOGICAL INFORMATION**